yunnysunny/grunt-pages/README.md

 ##### pagination.url
 Type: `String` Default: `pages/:id/`

-The location of the generated list pages relative to the `pagination.listPage`.
+The location of the generated list pages relative to the `options.pagination.listPage`.
 You can override this property to have a custom url scheme for list pages.
 You **must** have a `:id` variable in your url scheme which will be replaced by the page's id.

 ### Config using a custom pagination scheme